ThreeSixtyGiving/datatester/README.md

 mkdir -p data/{original,json_all,json_valid,json_acceptable_license,json_acceptable_license_valid}
 python get.py

-You might see different user warnings while running the script .
-You can happily ignore them.
-Run data/report.csv to review the output.
+You might see different user warnings from python while running the script.
+You can happily ignore most of those that don't cause the program to fail.
+Run data/report.csv to review what datasets have been downloaded.
 ```

 Generating a report of what data was downloaded/converted/valid: